U.S. Department of State Seal

 Purchases of Property: U.S. citizens should always seek legal advice before buying or leasing property in the West Bank and Gaza.
 Please see the most recent Investment Climate Statement for the West Bank and Gaza for additional information on property rights.

-Counterfeit and Pirated Goods: Although counterfeit and pirated goods are prevalent in many countries, they may still be illegal according to local laws.
-You may also pay fines or be forced to forfeit them if you bring them back to the United States.
-See the U.S. Department of Justice website for more information.
+Counterfeit and Pirated Goods: Although counterfeit and pirated goods are prevalent in many countries, they may be illegal according to the local laws.
+Counterfeit and pirated goods also may pose significant risks to consumer health and safety.
+You may be subject to fines and/or have to give up counterfeit and pirated goods if you bring them back to the United States.
+See the U.S. Customs and Border Protection website and U.S. Department of Justice website for more information.

 Faith-Based Travelers: See the following webpages for details: